Exploring Shakespearean Tragedy:

 Chapter 1: Introduction

-In In Search of Shakespearean Tragedy (Lap Publishing, 2016), we put forth a new theory of tragedy that would give Shakespearean tragedy its rightful place in literary theory, a preeminent place which it long ago established in Romantic sensibility and in practical criticism.
+In In Search of Shakespearean Tragedy (Lap Publishing, 2016), the Institute for Travesty, Comedy, and Humor Studies put forth a new theory of tragedy that would give Shakespearean tragedy its rightful place in literary theory, a preeminent place which it long ago established in Romantic sensibility and in practical criticism.
 (For a summation of that volume, see Synopsis: In Search of Shakespearean Tragedy.)
-As it worked out, that effort entailed looking at Shakespeare’s tragedic rhetoric with new eyes, eyes that could see the pre-Romantic in Shakespeare and that could also see that he generally held elevated language in imitation of Greek tragedy in contempt.
+That effort entailed looking at Shakespeare’s tragedic rhetoric with new eyes, eyes that could see the pre-Romantic in Shakespeare and that could also see that generally he held elevated language in imitation of classical Greek tragedy in contempt.
 No wonder that Classical literary criticism held Shakespeare in contempt!

 We’d only run one empirical test of tragedic language before writing In Search of Shakespearean Tragedy (ISST).
 It was a slender empirical reed to lean on, but even a single empirical test produced multiple high-confidence proofs that our idea of Shakespeare’s tragedic language had reality about it.
 Since the publication of ISST, more empirical testing has well confirmed this validation of our theory.

 Think Euclid.
 The passing of 23 centuries hasn’t diminished Euclid’s contribution to geometry.
-And so, for Aristotle, what is really important is how he defined tragedy, not what tragedy he defined.
+Similarly for Aristotle, what is really important is how he defined tragedy, not what tragedy he defined.

 In Search of Shakespearean Tragedy, however, presents Aristotle’s definition as a three-stage definition.
 The first stage was descriptive of the action itself; the second stage, also terribly briefly put, described the special language and other dramatic embellishments working with that language; and the third stage considered the affects of the first two stages on the audience, the immediate affects during the performance and the final affect, purgation, which is the abiding affect of Greek tragedy.